-

 Ferrari F40

-Yes, the Ferrari F40 was launched in 1987 (ahead of Enzo’s death in 1988), but production continued as late as 1992 (and even later for the LM and GTE).
-The turbocharged F40 was a controversial car when it was new, but time has seen it become one of the most iconic supercars Ferrari’s ever produced.
-Accordingly, prices are now well into the millions.
+© NewspressOK, so the F40 was launched in 1987, shortly before Enzo Ferrari’s death in 1988, but production continued as late as 1992 (even later for the LM and GTE versions).
+The turbocharged F40 was a controversial car when new, but time has seen it become one of the most iconic Ferraris ever.
+The handful of examples currently for sale in the UK are all listed as ‘POA’ (price on application), but you can bank on spending seven figures.

 Lotus Esprit